The Somborne & District Society is principally a local history society, although we do cover other subjects and interests.

 This ancient settlement dates from the Bronze Age and Gordon’s book covers all aspects of its history including the manor and its farms, listed buildings, Church and chapels, school, public house, beerhouses, village people and families, Up Somborne Down and Forest Extra.
 One chapter illustrates life in the isolated community in the 19th and early 20th centuries.

-The reprint of the book charting the history and evolving environment of the Sombornes is now available.
-222 pages, numerous illustrations, bound in hardback and with a glossy cover depicting the Sombornes section of the Test Valley tapestry - it is all a tribute to the scholarship and enthusiasm of those who researched and wrote the book in 1989.
+Charting the history and evolving environment of the Sombornes.- it is all a tribute to the scholarship and enthusiasm of those who researched and wrote the book in 1989.